 Areas of research and interest

-Sahana Udupa is a communications scholar and social anthropologist with research and teaching interests in journalism cultures, digital media politics, religion, global urbanization, and media policy.
-Previously, she was Research Fellow and currently a Senior Research Partner at the Max Planck Institute for the Study of Religious and Ethnic Diversity, Germany.
-Prior to joining LMU, she was Associate Professor of Journalism and Media Studies at the School of Public Policy, Central European University
+Udupa was Research Fellow and currently a Senior Research Partner at the Max Planck Institute for the Study of Religious and Ethnic Diversity, Germany.
+Prior to joining LMU Munich, Udupa was Associate Professor of Journalism and Media Studies at the School of Public Policy, Central European University.

-Her first book, Making News in Global India: Media, Publics, Politics (Cambridge University Press, 2015) is a critical reading of news cultures and urban transformation.
+Her first book, Making News in Global India: Media, Publics, Politics (Cambridge University Press, 2015) is a critical reading of news cultures and urban transformation based on multiyear ethnography in the city of Bangalore.
 It shows how the expanding news media played a critical role in the contested aspiration of building a 'global city' in India, when commercial journalism became both an object and agent of global urbanization.
-More on the book in a podcast on New Books Network here.
+More about the book in the New Books Network podcast available here.

 The second book, “Digital Hate: The Global Conjuncture of Online Extreme Speech” (co-edited with Iginio Gagliardone and Peter Hervik) is published by the Indiana University Press in 2021.
 The volume “provides the first distinctly global and interdisciplinary perspective on hateful language online”, and is fully open access.